Clear Guidance, No Confusion

 The federally mandated first step before Independent Dispute Resolution (IDR) for out-of-network surprise medical bills covered under the No Surprises Act.

-Federal law requires a 30-business-day Open Negotiation period where providers and insurers must attempt to settle payment disputes.
-This is not optional, it is mandatory.
+Federal law sets a 30-business-day Open Negotiation period where providers and insurers attempt to settle the payment dispute.
+Completing it is the required first step before either side can take the dispute to IDR arbitration.

 Patient Appeal